Kingdom Hearts II: Setting

 Kingdom Hearts II begins one year after the events of Kingdom Hearts and Chain of Memories.
 The game's setting is a collection of various levels (referred to in-game as "worlds") that the player progresses through.
 As in the first game, the player can travel to various Disney-based locales, along with original worlds specifically created for the series.
-While Disney-based worlds were primarily derived from the Disney animated features canon in the first game, Kingdom Hearts II introduces worlds that are based on live-action franchises, with Port Royal based on Pirates of the Caribbean.
+While Disney-based worlds were primarily derived from the Disney animated features canon in the first game, Kingdom Hearts II introduces worlds that are based on live-action franchises: Pirates of the Caribbean or Tron.
 Each world varies in appearance and setting, depending on the Disney film on which it is based.
 The graphics of the world and characters are meant to resemble the artwork and style of the environments and characters from their respective Disney films.
 Each world is disconnected from the others and exists separately; with few exceptions, players travel from one world to another via a Gummi Ship.

 Some worlds featured in the previous games reappear, but with new and expanded areas.
-New worlds are also introduced, with the Land of Dragons being based on Mulan, Beast's Castle on Beauty and the Beast, Timeless River on not only Steamboat Willie, but the Mickey Mouse film series, Port Royal on Pirates of the Caribbean: The Curse of the Black Pearl, Pride Lands on The Lion King, and Space Paranoids on Tron.
+New worlds are also introduced, with the Land of Dragons being based on Mulan, Beast's Castle on Beauty and the Beast, Timeless River on Steamboat Willie among other shorts from the Mickey Mouse film series, Port Royal on Pirates of the Caribbean: The Curse of the Black Pearl, Pride Lands on The Lion King, and Space Paranoids on Tron.
 Twilight Town, an original world first seen in Chain of Memories, has a greater role as the introductory world.
 The World That Never Was is a new world that serves as the headquarters of Organization XIII.